 The Price Difference

 Looking at the VW ID.4 and the Skoda Enyaq purely in terms of their towing capabilities the price divide is notable.
-As of writing this article, only the price of the VW ID.4 1st has been confirmed starting from £42,000.
-The ID.4 1st with RWD is comparable to the Skoda Enyaq 80, which has a starting price of just £35,000.
-Both cars have a usable battery capacity of 77kW.
-However, the real-world range of the Enyaq 80 (250 miles) is predicted to be slightly better than the ID.4 1st (245 miles).
+The ID.4 1st/Pro Performance with RWD is comparable to the Skoda Enyaq 80, which has a starting price of £39,365.

-Hence, the Skoda Enyaq should also return on average a slightly better towing range of 125 miles, compare to the 123 miles for the ID.4.
+Hence, the Skoda Enyaq should also return on average a slightly better towing range of 130 miles, compare to the 128 miles for the ID.4.
 Both cars have a maximum towing capacity of 1,000 kg.
-Therefore, that £7,000 price difference between the ID.4 1st and Enyaq 80 is significant.
-So personally, I not only prefer how the Enyaq looks, its much cheaper to boot!
-We don’t as yet know the pricing of the AWD ID.4 varients, but its likely there will a significant price difference between those AWD ID.4 models and the AWD Enyaq versions.

 My Thoughts On The Skoda Enyaq…